 Till You Or Jane Return...

-As Kitty went ahead with the young Gardiners inside, Jane and Elizabeth stayed to walk in with their Aunt and Uncle.
-The conversation they hoped to concern them was the delights of travelling that was to avail them all the coming next weeks.
+As Kitty went ahead with the young Gardiners inside, Jane and Elizabeth stayed with their Aunt and Uncle.
+The conversation between them were of the delights of travelling that was to avail them all during the coming weeks.
 Both Jane and Lizzy had been looking forward to this trip since their father decided to refuse Lydia's request to go to Brighton.
 As a result of their persuasion, Lydia had been inconsolable since.

 "I am afraid I have some bad news," their Uncle began as they neared the boundaries of the pebbled driveway.
 "My business cannot allow me to go away for as long as we planned.
 We can only travel as far Derbyshire."

 That last word ran through both his nieces thoughts with the same level of disappointment, although Elizabeth's had an underlying if somewhat fleeting dread at the possibilities such a trip to the county of her Aunt's birth might bring.
 However, she attempted to reveal little of it, and the slight hesitation that her voice carried on her query of "but Derbyshire has many beauties, has it not?"
 That was only noticed by Jane.

 "Indeed," Aunt Gardiner answered readily, her enthusiasm for the county showing, "to me, Derbyshire is the best of all counties.
 You will judge for yourself if Chatsworth is not the equal of Blenhiem.
 And surely the Southern counties have nothing to compare to the wild and untamed beauty of the peaks."

 A discussion on this topic ensued, mostly contributed by Jane and the Gardiners with Elizabeth entering no more than a partial word or two into the conversation.
 Any utterance on her part was confined to dispersing suspicions that her disappointment on not going to the lakes was nothing worse than her sisters.
 The reality however was quite different.